Information & Reporting

 Bethlehem Revitalization & Improvement Authority (BRIA)

-BRIA Meetings are planned for the 1st and 3rd Thursday of every month in Town Hall.
-Meetings confirmed or cancelled will be indicated here in red and in the BRIA tab.
+BRIA Meetings are planned for the 1st and 3rd Thursday of every month.

 All qualified businesses, including construction contractors, within a CRIZ must complete annual state and local tax reports by June 15 each year so the Department of Revenue and local tax authority may certify the amount of taxes to be transferred to the CRIZ Fund.